susesamu/ob-team-charts/docs/why-the-new-repo.md

 # FAQs about the new repo

 ## What is this repository for compared to `rancher/charts`?
+This repo is the O&B teams primary source of truth for the Charts we maintain.
+Primarily it is focused on the charts we pull from 3rd party sources.
+But can also be used for internal produced charts from O&B team if it makes sense.

+## What issues does this repo solve compared to the existing `rancher/charts` repo and process?
-This repository solves a unique set of problems that the O&B team has while maintaining our charts.
+This repository solves a unique set of problems that the O&B team have while maintaining our charts Monitoring and Logging charts.
 At a high level, these problems are:
-- Repeated issues with Regressions caused by current rebase workflows,
+- Issues with Regressions caused by current rebase workflows,
 - Missed dependency bumps during current rebase causing usage of more image tags than necessary,
   - In other words, we do a rebase and expect to remove CVEs, but they remain because some charts use old tags.
 - Varying patches based on Upstream Chart Version for Rancher Branch on `rancher/charts`

+## What factors make the current (or old) chart process for O&B complex?
+- We have 3 distinct types of changes that are made to `rancher/charts` by our team:
+  - Chart Rebase Work,
+  - Chart Image Bumps and Security Patches,
+  - Rancher Specific Changes
+- Of those sets of change types, each may (or may not) have subsets of:
+- Specific Image Tags Needed to Match Upstream chart targets,
+- Rancher Version dependant changes

+These variables cause our team to repeat a lot of work, but just subtly different.
+However, the cognitive load of comparing similar, but different, patches for the same upstream charts on different branches can be taxing.

 ## Why only `main` branch in this repo?
 The principal function of this repo is to reduce redundant work from processes used by the O&B team today.